dmayilyan/Pile-up-simulation-and-detection/README.md

 ================================

 Pile-up event simulation and detection using biggest difference in the height method.
+Peaks were detected using sign change of tangent.

 Program was written for woking under Cern ROOT program.